Consumer Protection

 Receive compensation for violations

-Call (614) 362-3322 — Free case review.
+Start Your Free Case Review — Free case review.
 No upfront costs.
-We only get paid if you win.
+We only get paid if we recover for you.

 • Accuracy — Bureaus must correct or delete inaccurate, incomplete, or unverifiable information after you dispute it